-Diagnostic test accuracy may vary between patient subgroups.
+Diagnostic test accuracy may vary between patient subgroups, and by testing methodology and equipment.
 For the purposes of analysis, studies have been grouped according to the type of RTI identified in the systematic review.
 There was a high level of heterogeneity across studies reflecting differences between studies in the criterion used to define test positivity, diagnostic criteria, patient populations and the absence of a universal reference standard for the diagnosis of RTIs requiring antibiotics.
 For this reason, meta-analysis of the data was not appropriate.
 Due to the inconsistency of effect measures and positivity thresholds reported by individual studies, a narrative summary of the reported diagnostic test accuracy outcome measures is provided.
-As noted, details of study, population, intervention and comparator characteristics are presented in Appendix M.
+As noted, details of study, population, intervention and comparator characteristics are presented in Appendix M. A number of identified studies reported mean CRP levels in the sample population.
+Although this is not a measure of diagnostic test accuracy, it is included in the analysis to provide context in relation to the clinical usefulness of CRP cut-points.
+Measurement of patient CRP levels is not intended to reflect the diagnostic test accuracy of CRP POC tests.
+In the majority of the included studies sensitivity and specificity data were reported and presented.
+To aid with the interpretation of these data, additional tables have been included in the appendix that report the likelihood ratios (LR) for studies for which it was possible to extract or calculate these values.

-Evidence was identified for three RTI types- sinusitis, pharyngitis or tonsillitis and lower respiratory tract infections or pneumonia.
+Evidence was identified for three RTI types-sinusitis, pharyngitis or tonsillitis and lower respiratory tract infections or pneumonia.
 As there is substantial overlap between the AEs, the evidence is presented sequentially for the three conditions to facilitate ease of reading.